Updated: September 2023

 By visiting our public websites, you consent to the collection and use of your Personal Data as described herein.
 If you do not agree with the terms set out herein, please do not visit our public websites.
 If required by applicable law, we will seek your explicit consent to process Personal Data collected on this website or Personal Data that is volunteered by you.
 Please note that any consent will be entirely voluntary.
 However, if you do not grant consent to the processing of your Personal Data, the use of our public websites may not be possible.

 Personal Data may comprise your IP address, first and last name, your postal and email address, your telephone number, your job title, data from social networks, your areas of interest, interest in DecisionWise products, and certain information about the company you are working for (company name and address), as well as information as to the type of relationship that exists between DecisionWise and yourself.

 DecisionWise gathers data about visits to its public websites, including numbers of Visitors and visits, Geo-location data, length of time spent on the site, pages clicked on or from where Visitors have come.

 2.2.1 Purpose of processing Visitor Personal Data

-DecisionWise uses collected data from Visitors to communicate with Visitors, to customize content for Visitors, to show ads on other websites to Visitors, and to improve its websites by analyzing how Visitors navigate and use its websites.
+DecisionWise uses collected data from Visitors to communicate with Visitors, to customize content for Visitors, to show ads on other websites and search engines, and to improve its websites by analyzing how Visitors navigate and use its websites.

-We may process Personal Data if we have your consent or for legitimate business purposes, which include the following:
+We may process Personal Data if we have your consent or for legitimate business purposes, which such legitimate purposes include the following: